surftour/astrotools/README.md

 astrotools
 ==========

-This repository contains (or did contain - as of Aug 2013 several items were removed at the request of ex-collaborators, but feel free to contact me and I can put you in touch with peole that have them) a mixed bag of numerical tools useful for the generation, evolution, visualization, and analysis of theoretical galaxy models, i.e., the complete "toolkit" developed during my days as an astrophysicist.
+A mixed bag of numerical tools useful to generate, evolve, analyze, and visualize model galaxies (like our own Milky Way).
+This was the complete "toolkit" during my astrophysics days ... which were long ago, and thus, this stuff is pretty out of date at this point.
+Sorry.

 Includes the following: